Massachusetts National Guard: American Revolution

 Prior to the American Revolution, Massachusetts' armed citizens were organized into two major elements.
-There was the "regular" militia which consisted of all white males age 16 to 60, and the Minutemen who were better trained and equipped and who could react more quickly to an emergency - theoretically on a minute's notice.
+There was the "regular" militia, which consisted of all white males age 16 to 60, and the minutemen who were better trained and equipped and who could react more quickly to an emergency - theoretically on a minute's notice.

 In the early morning hours of April 19, 1775, the militia company of Lexington, commanded by Captain John Parker, confronted British forces heading to Concord to search for stores of munitions.
 This led to the "shot heard round the world" and the beginning of the American Revolution.
 While the Lexington militia retreated in the face of superior British forces, militiamen continuously engaged the British as they retreated from Concord back to Boston later the same day.

 After the battles of Lexington and Concord in April 1775, Massachusetts militia units were called into service, along with militia units from New Hampshire, Connecticut and Rhode Island, to form the Army of Observation whose purpose was to ensure that the British did not travel to locations outside of Boston which they occupied.
 The Army of Observation fought the British at the Battle of Bunker Hill in June 1775.

 General George Washington assumed command of the Army of Observation at Cambridge in July 1775 and the militia units then became units in the newly formed Continental Army.
 Massachusetts regiments were a major component of the Continental Army throughout the Revolution.

 War of 1812

-After the British seizure of Eastport and Castine, Maine in 1814 there was great concern that the British would attack other cities on the New England coast.
+During the War of 1812, after the British capture of Eastport and Castine in 1814 there was great concern that they would attack other cities on the New England coast.
 Massachusetts militia units were called into service to reinforce coastal fortifications protecting Boston and other locations.
 The 181st Infantry Regiment (United States), 182nd Infantry Regiment (United States), 101st Field Artillery Regiment and the 772nd Military Police Company are four of only twenty Army National Guard units with campaign credit for the War of 1812, as they gained the campaign credit through their antecedent units' service.